swaldman/rss-all-the-things/00-Introduction.md

 users think of RSS and “Google Reader” as also-rans, retro or yesterday’s technologies, if they know of RSS at all.
-It stands as a testament to the quality of RSS’ design, however, that behind the scenes RSS remains widely adopted.
+It stands as a testament to the quality of RSS’ design, however, that behind the scenes RSS remains widely deployed.
 It is simple &mdash; extraordinarily simple, in economic terms cheap &mdash; to implement.
 You might as well accompany your website with an RSS feed.
 Further, the one major internet application that has evaded enclosure into platforms —